slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Conclusion

-In this tutorial, we explored how to create and train word embeddings from scratch, using a neural network to perform a classification task.
-By taking a subset of PubMed abstracts, we were able to see how this approach becomes highly inefficient with larger vocabularies.
-Some of these inefficiencies are due to a lack of understanding relationships between words, as well as a sparse and highly-dimensional feature space.
+In this tutorial, we explored how to create word embeddings from scratch, using a neural network to perform a classification task.
+By taking sample text from PubMed patient summaries, we were able to train a neural network to classify patients who had COVID-19 and those that did not.
+In doing so, we were also able to train the embeddings, such that words that were semantically similar to each other were visually placed closer together.

-We can boost the performance of the training accuracy by adding in another layer, such as a convolution layer.
+We can boost the performance of the training accuracy by adding in a different layer, such as a convolution layer.
 I will explore these in future posts.

 ## References